 Beta Ray Bill

-That’s unfortunate, but with due respect to Night Thrasher and Speedball, maybe the reason the show didn’t get picked up was that they called it New Warriors instead of the intuitive choice, Squirrel Girl and The New Warriors.
-That’s like dropping the “Spider-Man” out of Spider-Man and His Amazing Friends and acting surprised when no network wants to buy a show called Amazing Friends.
+That’s too bad, but with all due respect to Night Thrasher and Speedball, it’s possible that the reason the show wasn’t picked up was because they called it New Warriors rather than the obvious choice, which was Squirrel Girl and The New Warriors.
+That being said, it’s unfortunate that this happened.
+That would be like removing “Spider-Man” from the title “Spider-Man and His Amazing Friends” and then expressing astonished when no network is interested in purchasing a show just titled “Amazing Friends.”

 Marvel Boy (Noh-Varr)

 Noh-Varr is already pretty much a movie star despite the fact that he has never appeared in a movie.
 He was conceived of by Grant Morrison and J.G.
 Jones and made his debut in Marvel Boy #1 (2000).
 His abilities include the ability to control minds with his saliva, the ability to make explosive fingernail clippings, possessing superhuman strength and reflexes, and possessing a vast arsenal of space weapons, with which he is able to laser the face-off of virtually any cosmic or terrestrial danger.
 To tell you the truth, he is more likely to resort to using his fists, firearms, and punches rather than his saliva and fingernails.
 But having a large number of powers that are manifestly useless in everyday life must be kind of cool, right?